 For some hosts the From: email address needs to be a valid email on that domain.
 While we would never use hosting that imposes that restriction, it’s inevitable that some people will have hosts that do.

-You can avoid using the customer input Email address as the From address but include the collected email address as a mailto: link in the body of the email.
+Then you can include the collected email address as a mailto: link in the body of the email as follows:

 Your email may be treated as spam

 Your email message may have been routed to a spam folder or even worse, simply discarded as malicious.
 Emails can be considered spam for a whole host of reasons and get rejected at many points in the email process in addition to your spam folder.

 This is usually due to email headers (in particular the From email address used) or email content.
 Adding Additional headers can help in this regard.

 See also Contact Form 7 not Sending Emails which explains in more detail the main reasons for failed Contact Form 7 email deliveries and offer some possible solutions.